ozturkfemre/classification/README.md

 ## Aim of the Project

 In this project, I compared classification tree, bagging, random forest, logistic regression, linear discriminant analysis, quadratic discriminant analysis and support vector machine algorithms on the same data set to see which one gives better results.
 It will be more useful to follow the work from .Rmd files.
-Both [Turkish](https://github.com/ozturkfemre/classification/blob/main/TR/%5BTR%5Ds%C4%B1n%C4%B1fland%C4%B1rma_rapor.Rmd) and [English](https://github.com/ozturkfemre/classification/blob/main/ENG/%5BENG%5Dclassification_report.Rmd) .Rmd and .R files are available.
+Both [Turkish](https://github.com/ozturkfemre/classification/blob/main/TR/%5BTR%5Ds%C4%B1n%C4%B1fland%C4%B1rma_rapor.Rmd) and [English](https://github.com/ozturkfemre/classification/blob/main/ENG/%5BENG%5Dclassification_report.Rmd) .Rmd and .R and python files are available.

 ## Dataset Information